 Police Reports: Call 318-441-6413 or 318-441-6412 to speak with a records clerk who will advise how to access a particular report.
 Or email email@example.com.

-In compliance with an Executive Order issued March 13, 2020, and updated March 16, 2020, by Louisiana Gov. John Bel Edwards, all city-sponsored public events that could attract 50 or more people have been canceled or postponed.
+In compliance with an Executive Order issued March 13, 2020, and updated March 16, 2020, and March 22, 2020, by Louisiana Gov. John Bel Edwards, all city-sponsored public events that could attract 10 or more people have been canceled or postponed.
 This includes the Downtown Rocks events planned for March 19 and 26 as well as the Community-Wide Easter egg Hunt scheduled for April 4.

 Additionally, the city has temporarily suspended operations at all city-owned public meeting facilities.
-The following facilities are currently closed:
+The following facilities are currently closed to the public until further notice:

 The Alexandria Zoo